thelastoutpostworkshop/gpio_viewer/README.md

 - PWM

 ### Performance
-Ensure you have a strong Wifi signal with a good transfer rate.
-50ms sampling interval works great on Wifi 6 with 125 Mbps.
+- Ensure you have a strong Wifi signal with a good transfer rate.
+25ms sampling interval works great on Wifi 6 with 125 Mbps.
+- If you get "ERROR: Too many messages queued" on the Serial Monitor, this means the data is not read fast enough by the web application.
+The data will still be displayed, but with some latency.
+Reduce the sampling interval or try to improve your Wifi performance.

 ### ESP32 Boards Supported
 >ℹ️ You can use the "Generic View" in the GPIO Web Application to see GPIO pin activites live even if your board image is not listed <br>